alibaba/hooks/packages/hooks/src/useDynamicList/index.en-US.md

 # useDynamicList

-A hook that helps you manage your list data and generate unique key for each item.
+A hook that helps you manage dynamic list and generate unique key for each item.

 ## Examples

-Using with antd 3.x form, please check [ahooks v2](TODO).

 ### Basic usage